The Battle of Algiers: The Battle of Algiers and guerrilla movements

 The release of The Battle of Algiers coincided with the decolonization period and national liberation wars, as well as a rising tide of left-wing radicalism in European nations in which a large minority showed interest in armed struggle.
 Beginning in the late 1960s, The Battle of Algiers gained a reputation for inspiring political violence; in particular, the tactics of urban guerrilla warfare and terrorism in the movie supposedly were copied by the Black Panthers, the Provisional Irish Republican Army, the Palestinian Liberation Organization and the Jammu Kashmir Liberation Front.
-The Battle of Algiers was apparently Andreas Baader's favourite movie.
+The Battle of Algiers was apparently West German militant Andreas Baader's favourite movie.
 Pontecorvo, hearing that the journalist Jimmy Breslin had characterized The Battle of Algiers as a guerrilla warfare training film on American television, replied:

 Perhaps he is right, but that is much too simple.
 The film champions everyone who is deprived of his rights, and encourages him to fight for them.
 But it is an analogy for many situations: Vietnam, for one.
 What I would prefer for people to discover is something that is in all my films, a certain kind of tenderness for man, an affection which grows from the fragility of the human condition.